RakhithJK/dashingsoft-pyarmor-wiki/Protect-Python-Scripts-By-Pyarmor.md

 This command will make a new `license.lic`, replace `dist/license.lic` with this one.
 The obfuscated script will not work after 2018.

-Now generate a license bind to fixed machine:
+Now generate a license bind to fixed machine

 ``` bash
     python pyarmor.py licenses --bind-hard "100304PBN2081SF3NJ5T"